 Looking forward, another one of her priorities will always be, it has to be right now given the situation before the Supreme Court, to protect the Affordable Care Act.
 Twenty million people got access to health care with the passage of the Affordable Care Act, and the percentage of people who are under the age of 65 who don’t have health insurance is lower now than at any point within the last 50 years.
 So, the Affordable Care Act has to be protected and strengthened, and Susan is absolutely committed to doing that.
 She’s done a lot already on trying to lower health care costs and trying to make affordable coverage more accessible to a lot of people, and she’s committed to continuing to do that.
 She’s laid some of the groundwork in the last two years and will continue to work on lowering the cost of prescription drugs.
 Susan knows that life-saving prescription drugs are useless if the people who need them can’t afford them.

 Particularly during coronavirus, there have been too many times where we have seen shortages of those life-saving drug supplies, increases in drug prices, and significant job losses that have left a lot of people without health insurance.
-In April, she led 56 of her colleagues in a letter calling for immediate price caps for critical, life-saving prescription drugs, in particular for the prescription drugs that treat medical conditions most adversely affected by the coronavirus: medications like insulin for diabetes, inhalers for asthma.
+In April, she led 56 of her colleagues in a letter calling for immediate price caps for critical, life-saving prescription drugs, in particular for the prescription drugs that treat medical conditions most adversely affected by the coronavirus: medications like insulin for diabetes, and I buy inhalers online for asthma.
 She knows that prescription drug pricing is crippling a lot of American families.

 Q: How is Wild’s campaign present on Lehigh’s campus?